Julian-Elliott/reference-python/README.md

 "The techniques in this repository helped me achieve a 94.7% success rate in programming quizzes.
 The combination of clear explanations and practical examples makes complex concepts feel intuitive." - Repository Author

 "I have to admit, these guides are really well put together.
 My quiz scores have improved significantly since I started using them.
-The competition is definitely heating up!" - Harpreet
+The competition is definitely heating up!" - A Former Math Teacher

 ## 🚀 Getting Started